gsilvapt/gsilvapt/README.md

 - When I'm not coding or learning how to break into things, I care for:
   - Sports and Exercise (Brazillian Jiu-jitsu 🥋, Running/walks 🏃‍♂️).
-  - Study (courses on a maryad of topics), reading books, listening to music, go to the beach (when the weatherman allows it).
+  - Study (courses on a myriad of topics), reading books, listening to music, go to the beach (when the weatherman allows it).

 </td>
 </tr>